-Senate Amendment 1 - §135.690 - Preceptorship tax credit
+§135.690 - Preceptorship tax credit

-In response to similar legislation (HB 2595), officials from the Office of Administration - Budget & Planning (B&P) assumed the proposal would create a tax credit for any community-based faculty preceptor who serves as the community-based faculty preceptor for a medical student core preceptorship or a physician assistant student core preceptorship.
+Officials from the Office of Administration - Budget & Planning (B&P) assume the proposal would create a tax credit for any community-based faculty preceptor who serves as the community-based faculty preceptor for a medical student core preceptorship or a physician assistant student core preceptorship.
 The credit is equal to \$1,000 for each preceptorship, up to a maximum of \$3,000 per tax year if he or she completes up to three preceptorship rotations and did not receive any direct compensation for the preceptorships.
 The cumulative amount of tax credits awarded under this section shall not exceed \$200,000 per year.